-Business Intelligence(BI) reports are generally a graphical view of data, which get refine from a heap of raw data.
+Business Intelligence(BI) reports are generally a graphical view of data, which gets refined from a heap of raw data.
 This graphical view helps understand data in a meaningful manner.
 It also helps to improve your business strategy and make better business decisions.

 The success of BI projects depends on the:

-- How trustworthy that report is meant ‘its Accuracy’
+- How trustworthy that report is meant, or ‘its Accuracy’,

-- How effectively a user can use a report means ‘its Usability’
+- How effectively a user can use a report, or ‘its Usability’.

 Accuracy and Usability are the key factors to encourage user adoption of a BI application.
 Being a tester, it is important to keep both these factors in mind while testing a BI application.

-- BI projects are different from other applications as BI reports and dashboards get automatically populated on the basis of properties set in BI tool.
+- BI projects are different from other applications as BI reports and dashboards get automatically populated on the basis of properties set in the BI tool,

-- In this blog, we will cover different testing aspects of a BI project.
+- In this post, we will cover different testing aspects of a BI project,

 - Gathering raw data.